Optimal Source Codes for Timely Updates

 We are interested in designing prefix-free codes $e$ that minimize the average age for the memoryless update scheme described above. \begin{defn} The {\it average age} for a prefix-free code $e$, denoted $\bar{A}(e)$, is given by

-\end{defn} Note that $\bar{A}(e)$ is random variable, nevertheless we will prove that this random variable is a constant almost surely.
-Let $\ell(x)$ denote the length of the codeword $e(x)$, $x\in \X$, and $L= \ell(X)$ with $X\sim P$ denote the random code-length. \newer{The result below uses a simple extension of the classical renewal reward theorem to provide a closed form expression for $\bar{A}(e)$ in terms of the first and the second moments of $L$.} \begin{thm} Consider a random variable $X$ with pmf $P$ on $\X$.
+\end{defn} \newer{We remark that $\bar{A}(e)$ can be viewed as the average area under the curve of $A(t)$ (w.r.t. $t$). } Note that $\bar{A}(e)$ is random variable, nevertheless we will prove that this random variable is a constant almost surely.
+For any symbol $x \in \X$, we denote the length of the codeword $e(x)$ by $\ell(x)$.
+Let $X \in \X$ be a random symbol with pmf $P$ over the alphabet $\X$, then the length of the random codeword $e(X)$ is denoted by The result below uses a simple extension of the classical renewal reward theorem \newer{($cf.$ \cite{ross1996stochastic})} to provide a closed form expression for $\bar{A}(e)$ in terms of the first and the second moments of $L$. \begin{thm} Consider a random variable $X$ with pmf $P$ on $\X$.
 For a prefix-free code $e$, the average age $\bar{A}(e)$ is given by